-7. The diagram below shows schematically the process by which we manage business continuity.
+7. The diagram below shows schematically the process by which the Council manages business continuity.

-- 8. This shows that our approach to business continuity begins with a risk assessment using our existing risk assessment and risk management process. - 9.
-The second stage is a business impact analysis where heads of service and line managers identify critical functions, activities, key staff and key suppliers.
+8. This shows that the Council's approach to business continuity begins with a risk assessment using the Council's existing risk assessment and risk management process.

+- 9. The second stage is a business impact analysis where heads of service and line managers identify critical functions, activities, key staff and key suppliers.
 These are categorised into priorities one, two, three and so on. - 10.
 Stages three and four are the development of this strategy and a set of service recovery plans along with a crisis plan, and ICT disaster recovery plan, as illustrated below. - 11.
 Stages five and six involve desk-top walk-throughs of each plan with the officers involved, test exercises, and regular review and updating of all the plan documents.